muath-ye/alfakeeh-assignment/README.md

 The password of each user is `password`

-> Note: If you register a new user, The user will not be able to login because of role restrictions
+> Note: If you register a new user, The user default role for the user is 'user'

 > Note: you can enable `2FA` from the profile of the user